AceNezuha/ENERGIES/README.md

 - Blockchain Integration: Ensures secure and transparent transactions.
 - Real-Time Notifications: Uses iziToast, Toast, and SweetAlert2 for various notifications related to login, blockchain transactions, and payments.
 - Database Management: Utilizes MongoDB Atlas for scalable and flexible data management.
-- User Interface: Built using Vue.js for a dynamic a nd - interactive front end, with Font Awesome icons enhancing the visual appeal.
+- User Interface: Built using Vue.js for a dynamic and - interactive front end, with Font Awesome icons enhancing the visual appeal.
 - Secure Payment Processing: Integrated with Stripe API for handling payments securely.
 - Password Security: Implements jBcrypt for password hashing to ensure user data protection.
 - Role-Based Access Control: Uses middleware to differentiate between user and admin roles, managing access control effectively.